ciaccogiuseppe/polito-wa2-G02-2023/README.md

     - `userEmail` to retrieve the  records associated to the corresponding user
     - `updatedAfter` to retrieve the records created after the given date
     - `updatedBefore` to retrieve the records created before the given date
-    - `currentExpertId` to retrieve the records associated to the given expertId
+    - `currentExpertEmail` to retrieve the records associated to the given expertId
   - **Request body**: _None_
   - **Response**: `200 OK` (success)
   - **Error responses**: